TheOnceAndFutureSmalltalker/lidar_obstacle_detection/README.md

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />

-The filtering and viewing of the data is provided by the Point Cloud Library.
+The filtering and viewing of the data is provided by the <a href="http://pointclouds.org/">Point Cloud Library or PCL</a>.
 The segmentation, obstacle clustering, and boxing of obstacles is performed by the code in the project.

 ## Dependencies and Requirements